Mudi dogs have a reputation for being able to control a herd of 500 sheep.

 - 18-24 lbs

 Have you ever heard of the Mudi?
-If not, it may be because there are believed to be just a few thousand of these dogs living throughout the world.
-But, despite being few in population, the Mudi dog has a long list of favorable qualities!
+If not, it may be because there are possibly only a few thousand of these dogs in the world.
+Despite being few in population, the Mudi dog has a long list of favorable qualities.
 This energy-filled dog has an affectionate temperament and a high level of intelligence.
 It’s a part of the herding group.

 See all of our expert product reviews.

 This dog’s history dates back to 19th century Hungary.
 It descends from the Pumi dog (a sheepdog) and the German Spitz.
 They were bred to herd sheep for long hours in the expansive fields of Hungary.
 Today, most of these dogs live in Finland and Hungary with a few scattered in Europe and North America.
-While it’s laser-focused and alert when keeping a herd of sheep together, this dog is playful and affectionate with a family when it’s off-duty.
+It’s ability to be laser-focused and alert when keeping a herd of sheep together, has made it a good search and rescue dog today.
+When it is off duty, this dog is playful and affectionate with a family.

 |Easy grooming work|

-Its coat is easy to keep in good condition with a simple brushing once a week.
+A Mudi’s coat is easy to keep in good condition with a simple brushing once a week.
+Coat colors include black, white, yellow, gray, and brown.

 |An occasional wanderer|